Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Introduction

 In this note, we study the distribution of interior energy of eigenfunctions on right triangles, which is a measure of phase space concentration.
 If the billiard flow on a reasonable domain is ergodic, then quantum ergodicity \cite{Shn,Zel1,CdV,ZZ} implies that a density one subsequence of the eigenfunctions equidistributes in both space and phase space.
 This paper investigates similar properties on triangles, however no assumption about classical ergodicity is made, and instead the theoretical components of this paper rely on several previous results concerning the distribution of Neumann data mass on sides proved by the first author in \cite{Chr-tri} as well as the spatial equidistribution result of Marklof-Rudnick \cite{Marklof-Rudnick} on rational polygons.

 There are several results in this paper.
-First, we use integrations by parts to connect interior energy to certain weighted boundary integrals.
+First, we use integration by parts to connect interior energy to certain weighted boundary integrals.
 A comparison with the results in \cite{Chr-tri} suggests the eigenfunctions have nice phase space distribution properties, however this appears to be false.
 In fact, even on the right isosceles triangle, the weighted boundary integrals are subtle, even though the phase space distribution follows from symmetry.
 Second, using the spatial distribution for rational polygons in \cite{Marklof-Rudnick}, we prove that on rational right triangles there is a density one subsequence that has frequency localization estimates, but an asymptotic is unclear.
+For a sequence $a_j$, a density one subsequence is a subsequence $a_{j_k}$ such that

 Finally, we provide some numerical data which suggests the weighted boundary integrals do not have an asymptotic, or at least not for the whole sequence of eigenfunctions.